-First-professional: includes the fields of dentistry (DDS or DMD), medicine (MD), optometry (OD), osteopathic medicine (DO), pharmacy (DPharm or BPharm), podiatric medicine (DPM), veterinary medicine (DVM), chiropractic (DC or DCM), law (JD) and theological professions (MDiv, MHL).
+Doctorate: includes such degrees as Doctor of Philosophy, Doctgor of Education, Doctor of Juridical Science, and Doctor of Public Health in any field such as arts, sciences, education, engineering, business, and public administration.
+Also includes terminal degrees formerly designated as "first professional," including (DDS or DMD), medicine (MD), optometry (OD), osteopathic medicine (DO), pharmacy (Dpharm or Bpharm), podiatric medicine (DPM), veterinary medicine (DVM), chiropractic (DC or DCM), or law (JD).

-Terminal master's degree: a master's degree that is considered the highest degree in a field: example, M.Arch (architecture) and MFA (master of fine arts).
+Terminal master's degree: a master's degree that is considered the highest degree in a field: example, M.Arch (architecture) and MFA (master of fine arts in art or theater).

 Full-time Part-Time Total a.)
-Total number of instructional faculty 714 204 918 b.)
-Total number who are members of minority groups 36 15 51 c.)
-Total number who are women 223 104 327 d.)
-Total number who are men 491 100 591 e.)
-Total number who are nonresident aliens (international) 57 6 63 f.)
-Total number with doctorate, first-professional, or other terminal degree 632 g.)
-Total number whose highest degree is a master's but not a terminal master's 66 h.)
-Total number whose highest degree is a bachelor's 12 i.)
-Total number whose highest degree is unknown or other (Note:Items f, g, h, and i must sum up to item a) 4 j.)
+Total number of instructional faculty 708 169 877 b.)
+Total number who are members of minority groups 44 10 54 c.)
+Total number who are women 229 87 316 d.)
+Total number who are men 479 82 561 e.)
+Total number who are nonresident aliens (international) 61 3 64 f.)
+Total number with doctorate or other terminal degree 610 g.)
+Total number whose highest degree is a master's but not a terminal master's 58 h.)
+Total number whose highest degree is a bachelor's 7 i.)
+Total number whose highest degree is unknown or other (Note:Items f, g, h, and i must sum up to item a) 33 j.)
 Total number in stand-alone grad./prof. programs in which faculty teach virtually only grad-level students 0